Raven (picture book): Characters

-Critical Reception
+Critical reception

-While this children's book has been reviewed positively it is also problematic for a non-native person to culturally appropriate stories that are not theirs to tell, and in doing so reduce Indigenous culture.
-"McDermott’s use of the term “trickster” to define the central character raven is problematic for a number of reasons.
-While the raven in some Indigenous cultures and stories does assume the position of trickster, this term is highly complex in meaning and usage and specific to cultural groups.
-In contrast, the term “trickster” may be an attractive or even exotic term to capture Western audiences’ attention.
-The unique and complex understanding of Indigenous stories and the meanings of tricksters within them are erased."
 Publishers Weekly said, "With this masterfully executed reworking, McDermott adds to the folktale bookshelf a work in the grand tradition."
 Horn Book Magazine stating that "The naive view suits the simplicity of the scheme, and the mythic elements of the story are masterfully rendered."
 In a section of The New York Times Gerald McDermott is praised along with his works of fiction saying, "McDermott is not only a picture-book artist of the first-rank, but also one of our most gifted retellers of myth and folk tale."